oscar-system/oscar-website/README.md

-# Website for the Oscar project
+# Website for the OSCAR project

 - [How to contribute](#how-to-contribute)
 - [How to contribute a News post](#how-to-contribute-a-news-post)